📣 Join us on Tue, Jun 28, @ 1PM ET for a live event on "Is SMS Marketing Going To Kill Emails In 2022 & Beyond"?

-These steps are essential to follow if you want to send engaging emails that your readers will want to open and act on.
+These steps are essential to follow if you want to send engaging emails that your readers will act on your Shopify email notification and take action.

 The biggest concern nowadays is that emails being labeled as spam.
 A spam filter can ruin your brand reputation, and your marketing initiatives can suffer a significant setback with drop-in open rates.